PhlexyUI/phlexy_ui_docs/README.md

 It will also append the component to the `Examples::Menus::ShowView` under the `render_examples` section.

+## Note

+When adding or modifying a component example's `example` method, you might encounter a `MethodSource::SourceNotFoundError`.
+This is a bug with the `method_source` gem used to automatically display and render the examples.
+To fix it, just restart your server.

 # 📃 License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).